-There is also 'Geographical applications and skills', which includes issue evaluation and fieldwork.
+In addition to the content outlined above, there is also a section called 'Geographical applications and skills', which includes issue evaluation and fieldwork.

-Direct instruction, discussion, reading and comprehension tasks, problem solving, photo interpretation, data analysis, graphs and charts analysis, map analysis.
+Direct instruction, discussion, reading and comprehension tasks, problem solving, photo interpretation, data analysis, graphs and charts analysis, and map analysis.

 Students are given past GCSE questions and assessed against GCSE marking criteria.
-Typically peer assessed practise questions followed by teacher assessed papers midway through and at the end of the 6units listed in the course description.
+Teachers assess the students throughout the topics using exam style practise questions.
+These are followed by teacher assessed papers midway through and at the end of the 6units listed in the course description.